Central District of California (Southern Division—Santa Ana)

 Personalized Media Communications LLC v.
 Google LLC et al. – The U.S. District Court for the Eastern District of Texas’s Marshall Division granted as modified, the defendants’ Motion to Continue Trial, requesting a 90-day extension to the jury trial.
 The Court re-set the jury selection and trial from October 1, 2020 until November 2, 2020, with the pretrial conference to be held on October 19 and 21, 2020.
 The defendant requested the continuance for, among other reasons, the unavailability of witnesses due to another litigation.
 The defendant also argued that “due to the COVID-19 pandemic, good cause exists to continue the trial from October in light of the totality of the circumstances.”
 As part of this argument, the defendant argued it would be “unfairly” prejudiced particularly because plaintiff’s witnesses are currently planning to attend in person and at least one of the defendants’ witnesses will likely not be able to attend trial in person.
 According to the defendants, plaintiff would “not stipulate to witnesses appearing remotely due to COVID-19 concerns . . . and also indicated it intends to affirmatively argue to the jury that any [defendant] witness who appears remotely did so not because of the legitimate safety concerns of COVID-19, but instead because the case must not be important to defendant.”
 Even if such an argument is precluded, defendants noted that “the jury may nonetheless draw that same conclusion or reach other negative impressions.”
-(Case No. 2:19-cv-00090; September 14, 2020).
+On November 6, 2020, the Eastern District of Texas jury returned its verdict, finding that the asserted claims of the patents-in-suit were not proven to be infringed.
+(Case No. 2:19-cv-00090; September 14, 2020 and November 6, 2020).